xNORAGAMIx/GREEN-CAMPUS/Readme.md

 1. switch to your main branch
 2. merge the feature branches -> git merge <your_branch_name>

+Delete the feature branch once you are done with it -> git branch -d <your_branch_name>

 Push/commit using VSCODE or terminal